SharonKarichaly/Jenkins-Python-Pipeline/README.md

 5. Run ad-hoc operations like backups, cleanups, remote script execution, event triggers, etc

 # Typical workflow of a Jenkins pipeline
 From Git/SCM, Jenkins pulls the code and then moves it to the commit phase, where the code is committed from a single/multiple branches.
 Then Jenkins moves it into the build phase where Jenkins compile the code using tools like maven. then we run a series of tests.
-Then it moves on to the staging server.
+Then it moves on to the staging server to deploy.
 After a series of Unit Tests or sanity test, it moves to the production.

 # Objective
 Here we are executing a python script job using the Jenkins pipeline